 Zigzag Old Time Campout

-The Zigzag Old Time Music Campout on Labor Day weekend, September 1 – 4, 2017!
-Bubbaville is proud to sponsor the visiting featured artists this year: Hen’s Teeth (Jane Rothfield & Nathan Bontrager).
-Local instructors Leela Grace, Steph Noll and Sophie Enloe offered workshops as well, including kid and family friendly activities.
-These fabulously talented folks offered several workshops over the weekend, and they hung around to jam and to play in a concert.
+The Zigzag Old Time Music Campout on Labor Day weekend, August 31 – September 3, 2018!
+Bubbaville is proud to sponsor the visiting featured artists this year: Julie Shepherd-Powell (banjo, flatfoot dance) and Todd Meade (fiddle, banjo, bass).
+They will be teaching SW Virginia tunes.
+We’ll have a local instructors Leela Grace, Steph Noll and Kate O’brien with us to offer workshops as well, including kid’s fiddle and family activities.
+These fabulously talented folks will be offering several workshops over the weekend, and they’ll be around to jam and to play in a Sunday night concert.

 Located on Mount Hood about an hour from Portland, Zigzag Mountain Farm is home to an organic garden, old homestead, house, yurts, and barn.
 50 acres of open meadows and forest, bordering thousands of acres of national forest.
 A year-round creek flows through the property and 3 major rivers are nearby.
 The Zigzag Mountain Lookout Trail leaves from the property.

 Get your tickets at TicketTomato.
 Tickets, including day passes, are also available at the gate.

 We have set up a fund to provide further discounts to those really in need.
 Send us an email at email@example.com and tell us your situation.
 We’ll weigh the amount of requests to the amount of funds and help you out.

 Zigzag Mountain Farm will offer breakfasts and dinners .
 The cost will be $6 for breakfast, $11 for dinner, or $45 for all 6 meals.
 You can purchase meal tickets at the farm.